High Court rules discharge of untested covid patients to care homes was unlawful

 Who were the barristers instructed on behalf of the claimants?

-Instructed by Paul Coranthe of SinclairsLaw, a team from 11KBW led by Jason Coppel QC, who is increasingly sought out for his work on judicial reviews, acted for the claimants.
+Instructed by Paul Coranthe of SinclairsLaw, a team from 11KBW led by Jason Coppel KC, who is increasingly sought out for his work on judicial reviews, acted for the claimants.
 Coppel is recognised in Band 1 of the Chambers UK Bar Guide 2022 Administrative and Public Law table.
-He is lauded by solicitors as having a ‘strategic vision’ of cases.
+He is lauded by solicitors as having a strategic vision of cases.

 Acting as juniors on the case were Joseph Barrett, Rupert Paines and Raphael Hogarth.